Blogging as a Cross-Curricular Teaching Tool

-If your learners have a lab exam at the end of the year, you want them to clearly recall the experiments they did over the year and understand them.
+If your learners have a lab exam at the end of the year, you want them to recall the experiments they did over the year and understand them.
 While handwritten or typed lab reports are the norm, another possibility is to have the learners write them up on their blog.
 The additional factors of other learners in the virtual world being able to access their results and upload step-by-step images of the experiment make their experiment more repeatable.
-This is a great opportunity to get into how the scientific method is carried out in the real world, that “scientists must be able to read anyone else’s report, follow the steps exactly the same way, and compare their findings to the original test.”
+It is a great opportunity to get into how the scientific method is carried out in the real world, that “scientists must be able to read anyone else’s report, follow the steps exactly the same way, and compare their findings to the original test.”

 Use blogging as one means of using art in the science classroom.
-Learners learn the names of so many scientists, like Einstein, Coulomb and Newton, but who were these people really?
+Learners learn the names of so many scientists, like Einstein, Coulomb and Newton, but who were these people?
 Have learners use their digital literacy skills and learn some interesting history by creating a video or recording a song about these great minds, then posting it online!

 All in Order